The Midnight Waltz

-The Midnight Waltz (Der Mitternachtswalzer) is a 1929 Austrian silent film directed by Heinz Paul and starring Elisabeth Pinajeff, André Mattoni and Gritta Ley.
+The Midnight Waltz (Der Mitternachtswalzer) is a 1929 Austrian silent romantic comedy film directed by Heinz Paul and starring Elisabeth Pinajeff, André Mattoni and Gritta Ley.
+It was shot at the Schönbrunn Studios in Vienna.
 The film's sets were designed by the art director Hans Ledersteger.
 The plot was based on the 1926 operetta of the same title by Robert Stolz.